afrikafunda/JPGtoPNGConverter/README.md

-Here's a sample README.md for your GitHub repository:

-markdown
-Copy code
-# Image Converter Script
+# JPG to PNG Converter

 This Python script converts all images in a specified directory to PNG format and saves them in a target directory.
 It's a simple and efficient way to preprocess and standardize image files for further use.